S3-working-group/s3-practical-guide/S3-practical-guide.md

 Describe the current situation:

 - Briefly capture the essentials of what is happening.
-- Be objective: Describe observations and avoid evaluation.
+- Be objective - describe observations and avoid evaluation.

 ---